cartheur/portable-friend/README.md

 # portable-friend
-Source code from aeon generation one - Motorola Moto-Q Smartphone
+Source code from aeon generation one in the period of 2004 to 2007.
+This version was finalized in 2008 for the Motorola Moto-Q Smartphone.

 ### Prequisites to using the sources